 In psychology, nature is defined as the biological factors that influence your psychological makeup.
 Your genetic code is the source of your nature.
 Your genes determine your brain structure and brain chemistry that ultimately shape your thought processing, emotions, and behaviors.

 How Can Nature Be Changed?

 Also, all sorts of diets, relaxation techniques, and brain-training gadgets and machines have been proposed as ways to change the brain.
 Examples include light-and-sound machines, neurofeedback devices, and electric or magnetic stimulation devices.
-One research study found that these attempts to change the nature of the brain do help by changing "layers" of the brain's functioning.

 The Nurture Side

-The nurture side of the debate focuses on the environment and learning.
-Nurture includes the type of parenting received as an infant and child.
+The nurture side of the debate focuses on environment and learning.
+Nurture includes the type of parenting you received as an infant and child.
 You're also nurtured by teachers, the community, and the culture at large.
 Nurture continues throughout your life, as you learn from various teachers, role models, college instructors, and community leaders.

 Nurture also includes all the experiences you have.
 If you experience psychological trauma, it's a part of your nurture, even though it is a negatively nurturing experience.
 When you interact with people socially, those interactions become a part of your nurturing as well, good or bad.

 Nurturing can also include anything you learn, whether it's from books, websites, classes, or on-the-job training.
 Learning can happen anywhere you go, at any time, and from any source.
 Since your environment is included in your nurture, anything you come in contact with can be included.
-That can mean the physical features of the environment as well as your social environment.

 How Can Nurture Be Changed?